rancher/rancher/docs/concepts/index.md

 ### Hosts

-Hosts are the most basic unit of resources.
-A host represents a Linux server with a certain amount of CPU, memory, and local disk storage resources.
-A host must have network connectivity and must be able to reach the Rancher server.
-A host belonging to the same user must be able to reach each other.
-A host needs to have only one IP address (although it does not hurt to have multiple IPs associated with a host, like when hosts use public and private IP addresses for Internet-facing and internal traffic.)
-<span class="highlight">Need more details on "host belonging to same user must be able to reach each other" or do we want to place in the add host section?</span>

-Please read more about how to get started with [hosts]({{site.baseurl}}/docs/infrastructure/hosts).
+Hosts are the most basic unit of resource within Rancher and is represented as any Linux server, virtual or physical, with the following minimum requirements:

+* Any modern Linux distribution that supports Docker 1.6+.
+* Must be able to communicate with the Rancher server via http or https through the pre-configured port (Default is 8080).
+* Must be routable to any other hosts belonging to the same environment to leverage Rancher's cross-host networking for Docker containers.

+Read the following to [add your first host]({{site.baseurl}}/docs/infrastructure/hosts) to Rancher.

 ### Networking